 Leaders who are people of color weary of being the “race-teachers”, and they tire of the disadvantages that come with being ‘‘different” – it is time for all leaders to be accountable for their own learning across difference.

-White leaders generally are not confident when it comes to learning and talking about race with their colleagues and customers of color.
+Leaders from normative cultures are generally not confident when it comes to learning and talking about race with their colleagues and customers of color.
 This results in a lack of trust that damages the productivity and retention of key talent, putting organizational success and customer relationships at risk.
 Racial-savvy turns a challenge into an opportunity and equips leaders to leverage differences as they build a more inclusive culture.

 This leadership development investment prepares corporate executives, senior leaders, and emerging executives to communicate effectively when race and ethnicity are relevant in workplace and marketplace decisions and operations—breaking through the silence and the mutual lack of confidence and trust that often exists.
 Racially-Savvy Leadership positions inclusion conscious companies to retain talent and leverage the potential of their full workforce.